fakhirsh/tailwind-template/README.md

 ## How to use this template:

-Clone the repo and install dependencies listed in package.json.
-No need to install tailwind again.
+Clone the repo and install following dependencies:

+`npm install react-scripts`

+That's it.
+No need to install anything extra.